-Sexual harassment means unwelcome conduct which is either of a sexual nature or which is directed at an individual because of that individual's sex or gender, sexual orientation, or gender identity or expression, when such conduct has the purpose or effect of unreasonably interfering with an individual's work, academic, or extracurricular performance, or creating an intimidating, hostile, or offensive work or learning environment, even if the reporting individual is not the intended target of the sexual harassment.
+Sexual harassment means unwelcome conduct which is either of a sexual nature, or which is directed at an individual because of that individual's sex or gender, sexual orientation, or gender identity or expression, when such conduct has the purpose or effect of unreasonably interfering with an individual's work, academic, or extracurricular performance, or creating an intimidating, hostile, or offensive work or learning environment, even if the reporting individual is not the intended target of the sexual harassment.
 A "hostile environment" is created when the offensive behavior interferes with an individual's ability to participate in the University's programs (i.e., to work and to learn) when judged against a reasonable person standard.
 Colgate also prohibits "quid pro quo" sexual harassment, which means "this for that" harassment.
 It is a violation of this policy for any person to condition any benefit on submission to sexual activity.
+Sanctions range from warning through expulsion/termination.

-Nonconsensual Sexual Contact
+Non-consensual Sexual Contact